angular-resource-sails/angular-resource-sails/README.md

 Install
 =====================
 Include 'angular-resource-sails' in your bower.json file.
 At this time we recommend getting the latest version.
-Alternatively, incldue the sailsResource.js file in your project.
+Alternatively, include the sailsResource.js file in your project.

 Then, in your Angular application dependencies include 'sailsResource' as one of them.